Learn more about our Advertising Disclosure

 • Myrtle Beach’s population is about 54% less than Missoula.

-• Myrtle Beach's public transportation has a score of 2 out of 10 versus Missoula's higher score of 5.
+• Myrtle Beach’s public transportation score of 2 out of 10 is lower than Missoula’s score of 5.

-• Myrtle Beach and Missoula are similarily walkable.
+• Myrtle Beach and Missoula are similarly walkable.

-• Myrtle Beach has a bike-friendliness score 54 out of 100, which means it isn't as accessible to and safe for cyclists as Missoula, which has a score of 60 out of 100.
+• Myrtle Beach has a bike-friendliness score of 54 out of 100, which means it isn’t as accessible or safe for cyclists as Missoula, which has a score of 60.

 • Myrtle Beach’s crime rate is higher than Missoula with a score of 58.06 compared to Missoula’s 33.27.
 This means that Myrtle Beach neighborhoods are safer than 58.06% of all U.S. neighborhoods, and Missoula neighborhoods are safer than 33.27%.